stuycs-gh-classrooms/nxtm-p00-pd09-e-m/README.md

 ### Simulation 4: Custom force
 Describe what your Custom force simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-Lorentz force will show no effect at 1 orbnode(no fixed orbs) and only electrostatic force at 2 orbnodes.
+User will add orb nodes to linkedlist at random positions Lorentz force will show no effect at 1 orbnode(no fixed orbs) and only electrostatic force at 2 orbnodes.
 Then at 3 or more orbnodes in 2 dimensions, the magnetic force will also be shown interacting with the orbs.
 (First step will only be electrons, protons will be "discovered" later)